-The Roman Agora in Athens: The Roman Agora is located on the northern side of the Acropolis and very close to the metro station at Monastiraki.
+The Roman Agora in Athens: The Roman Agora is located on the northern side of the Acropolis and very close to the Monastiraki Metro Station.

-In fact, through a paved path, it is connected to the Ancient Agora in Thissio.
+In fact, it is connected to the Ancient Agora in Thissio through a paved path.

-Although the Ancient Agora was mostly a place of political gatherings for the Athenians, the Roman Agora was actually a marketplace, an open market.
+Although the Ancient Agora was a place of political gatherings for the Athenians, the Roman Agora was the area's open market.

-Discover the most important sightseeing of Athens on foot with a licensed guide!
-Walk through the Syntagma Square, Plaka and go up the Acropolis Hill.
+Discover the most impressive sights of Athens on foot with a licensed guide!
+Walk through the Syntagma Square and Plaka and go up the Acropolis Hill.
 Book this tour!

-According to archaeologists, it was constructed in the 1st century BC and an inscription informs us that it was constructed with the funds of Julius Ceasar and Augustus.
+According to archaeologists, the Roman Agora was constructed in the 1st century BC and an inscription informs us that the funds were given by Julius Ceasar and Augustus.

 The Roman Agora consisted of a large, open-air courtyard surrounded by colonnades on all four sides.

-The main entrance was at the west, but there was also another entrance that led to the Tower of the Winds, an octagonal building used to tell the time and predict the weather.
+The main entrance was at the west, but another entrance led to the Tower of the Winds, an octagonal building used for telling the time and predicting the weather.

-During the reign of Hadrian, the Roman Agora was paved with slabs and a library was built in close distance, the famous Library of Hadrian was built in proximity to it.
+During the reign of Hadrian, the Roman Agora was paved with slabs and the famous Library of Hadrian was built in proximity to it.

-After the invasion of Herulae in 267 AD, the Roman Agora became the commercial and administrative center of Athens.
+After the invasion of Heruli in 267 AD, the Roman Agora became the commercial and administrative center of Athens.

-Along centuries, the invasions of the Venetians and the Ottomans destroyed the site and gradually the area was covered with houses, workshops, churches, and mosques.
+Over the centuries, the invasions of the Venetians and the Ottomans destroyed the site and, gradually, the area was covered with houses, workshops, churches, and mosques.

-Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 693 881 8288, 0030 694 597 2090, 0030 690 943 9292or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: (0030) 18288, (0030) 18222, (0030) 18180.
+You can also book your taxi online.

-By metro: The closest metro station is “Monastiraki” on lines 1 and 3.
+By metro: The closest metro station is Monastiraki (Blue Line and Green Line).
 Get a map of the metro here.